ucsd-edx/edX-extensions/Zhen Diary.md

   2. Moved codes to github and cleaned up the code.
   3. Added doc string.

-* 7/8 (TODO)
+* 7/10
-  1. Refactor eval function.
+  1. Find and refactor eval function.
-  2. Make sure translator class can import eval and use it in the test function.
+  2. Make sure eval can be imported in translator class.
+  3. Cleaned up translatorClass.py